 Place a large non-stick pan over medium-high heat.
 Add 2 tsp. olive oil, mushrooms, onion, garlic, ½ tsp. salt, and ¼ tsp. pepper to hot pan.

 Stir occasionally until onion and mushrooms are caramelized and deep brown, 10-12 minutes.

-While vegetables cook, cook pasta.
+While mushroom-onion mixture cooks, cook pasta.